Info On 020 Transaxle Work

 Prices, as always, are subject to change, because one day a VW bolt will be $30, and the next day it might be $7.
 They're goofy like that.

-A total of all the parts will be $700+, so not cheap.
-Doing just the taper bearings and a TO bearing it is over $100; $85 or so for new seals; $45 for every sync ring replaced, $22 or so for circlips/misc.
-VW says to use once, and $40 for a bolt kit... $350 for the "basics", assuming one German sync ring.
+Parts costs if all are replaced will be $600+, so not cheap.
+Doing just the taper bearings and a TO bearing it is over $130; $100 or so for new seals; $55 per sync ring for German Laso ($12 for aftermarket), $25 for circlips/misc. parts that VW says to use once, and $75 for a bolt kit... nearly $400 for the "basics".

 Bearings